phosfuldev/phos_website/index.md

 #### welcome~ have a look around

-The "**current mutual aid**" section is Another place you can go to when you want to contribute and find the information.
+The "**current mutual aid**" section is Another place on the internets you can go to when you want to contribute and find the information.
 Numbers here are also easier to copy than from instagram :)

 Long form writing will be in the "**blog**" section, and short & not-yet-developed but maybe interesting thoughts will be in the "**fragments**" section - right now it's just a copy of stuff I said on my stories and other social media and even from chats with people, sort of as a backup.